 4] Turning water into wine

 The very first miracle of Jesus that He did during His ministry was during a wedding feast in Cana.
 They were running short of wine and at His mother’s urging He had six big pots filled up with water and He changed all that water into wine.
+We found the perfect weddings linens direct for the party at cvlinens.com website, their customer support was the best, I recommend it!

 What true blue Aussie wouldn’t like that as a superpower, especially if you could make beer that way as well?
 You’d be everyone’s best friend if you could.
 And it wasn’t just cheap ordinary wine that Jesus made.
 Judging by the reaction of the host in John 2, verse 10 this was high quality wine.
 Jesus cared for people and that care also included helping them to enjoy life to the full and continue to celebrate a joyous occasion and keep the party going.